vguser100/pdsnd_github/README.md

 Bikeshare Systems

 ### Description
-Make use of Python to explore data related to bikeshare systems for three major cities in the United States.
+Make use of Python to explore data related to bikeshare systems for three major cities in the United States-Chicago, New York, Washington.

 ### Files used
 Include the files used